qooxdoo/qooxdoo/docs/compiler/cli/commands.md

 # CLI Commands

-The qooxdoo CLI commands allow to conveniently create, modify, compile, testand publish and publish your qooxdoo project.
+The qooxdoo CLI commands allow to conveniently create, modify, compile, test and publish your qooxdoo project.
 To see the main available commands, type `qx` without any further parameters.

 ```